wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 There are plenty of valid use cases for clicking on a photo.

-For examplem maybe it will open up a larger version of that photo, or you want to draw on the photo or zoom it in.
+For example, maybe it will open up a larger version of that photo, or you want to draw on the photo or zoom it in.

 If you refresh the HTML page and click on the photo, you will see "You clicked the photo" logged every time you click it.